about

 // Open questions / asks

-• Always interested in comparing notes with people building practical agent systems, especially CLI/TUI tools or operator workflows that have to work in the mess of real life.
+• Especially interested in comparing messy implementation notes on CLI/TUI tools, operator workflows, reliability, and product surfaces that have to work in real life.

 // Stack I actually use